 MATH170, COMP101* 160*, BSNS101 104 105 106

-* These courses are required for BAppSc (GIS).
+* These courses are also required for BAppSc (GIS).

 One of the primary restrictions into the BSurv degree, is the School’s ability to cater for the SURV298 Introductory Field Course.
 To gain an exemption from the SURV298 field course and hence not be subject to the competitive restriction - the following rules apply:

-- Students who have completed the two-year National Diploma in Surveying through Unitec/Infratrain, or have an international Surveying degree, or have at least two years of specific surveying work experience (and have passed the normal first year programme), must submit a portfolio of work experience for assessment, in order that an exemption for SURV298 be given.
+Students who have completed the two year National Diploma in Surveying through Unitec/Infratrain/polytechnics, or have an international Surveying degree, and have at least two years of specific surveying work experience (plus passed the normal first year programme), must submit a portfolio of work experience for assessment, in order that an exemption for SURV298 be given.
 Prospective students in this category must contact the School of Surveying for further information.

 Have a look at the map below to see where your qualifications might take you.